nickopotamus/nickopotamus-site/content/post/coin-flips/index.markdown

 ## [1] 9.289667
 ```

-So the coin only has a 9% chance of being rigged.
+Despite the ten heads, the coin only has a 9% chance of being rigged given the sheer number of unrigged coins.
 Was this what you intuitively thought?

 ## How many flips does it take?

 The follow up question then is - how many flips do we need to be sure?
-If not sure, "[on the balance of probabilities](https://www.gov.uk/government/publications/balance-of-probabilities/balance-of-probabilities-accessible)"?
+Well, not sure, but "[on the balance of probabilities](https://www.gov.uk/government/publications/balance-of-probabilities/balance-of-probabilities-accessible)" we think that the coin is rigged?

-Well, we need to find the number of consecutive heads `\(n\)` such that `\(P(C_R|D_n) > P(C_F|D_n)\)`.
+To answer that we need to find the number of consecutive heads `\(n\)` such that `\(P(C_R|D_n) > P(C_F|D_n)\)`.
 We can do this by expanding the inequality:

 $$ \frac{P(D_n|C_R) P(C_R)}{P(D_n|C_F) P(C_F)} > 1$$